mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Advantages
 """"""""""

-Works with anti aliased lineart.
+Works with anti aliased line art.
 Really quick to get the base work done.
 Can auto-close gaps.

 Disadvantages
 """""""""""""